 The joint amicus brief was authored by the Landmark Legal Foundation.
 ALF, along with the National Federation of Independent Business Small Business Legal Center. the Young America’s Foundation, and the Hispanic Leadership Fund joined the brief as co-amici.
 The brief argues that the Supreme Court should review the case in order to protect small businesses’ ability to mount a defense in civil ligation, and to avoid discouraging individuals from serving as officers or directors of both for-profit and nonprofit corporations.

-The Petition For a Writ of Certiorari was docketed on October 13, 2021.
+The Petition For a Writ of Certiorari was denied on January 18, 2022.

 Date Originally Posted: November 13, 2021